benfff85/advent-of-code-2019/README.md

 Find path between source and destination while ascending at most one level of elevation.

 This one was a challenge for me, tried to make DFS work for far too long, at least I got some useful utility methods for Grids/Points out of it.
 Looked into BFS and that was the key.
 The way I track depth in my BFS implementation is odd, not sure if there is a better way.

+## Day 13

+Sorting signals, lists of lists/integers.

+Paused for a while before this one.
+Imported Jackson to help with the input parsing, difficult to deal with collections of different types in Java (Integer / List), ended up just treating them all as Objects and checking types with instanceof.
+Used the new feature to allow binding to a variable directly in the instance of clause.
+Also implemented custom compare function for the packets.